AblionGE/MPI-Ant-Colony-Optimization-Algorithm/doc/report/introduction.md

 For this project, I chose to implement an *ant colony optimization algorithm* which gives a solution to the *Traveling Salesman Problem*.

 In this report, I will first present a description of the algorithm with a generic pseudo-code, my choices to implement it, the possible problems and solutions and an example of representation of the map.
-Finally, I will make a theoretical analysis of the serial and parallel implementations of the algorithm.
+Then, I will make a theoretical analysis of the serial and parallel implementations of the algorithm.
+Afterwards, I will present results obtained with a MPI implementation, including speedups and comments on the results.
+Finally, I will make a small conclusion.

 ## Algorithm